Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 In our Python tutorial, the flag controls the release of a feature allowing users to delete surveys they create.
 To further customize that, you can modify the basic setup to adjust the percentage of users who experience this feature with a gradual rollout.
 The users split between the delete button being visible or not is cached so their user experience will remain consistent.

-Navigate to the Gradual Rollout page in Unleash by clicking "Edit strategy".
+Navigate to the gradual rollout page where you can edit your strategy.

 ![The "edit strategy" button uses a pencil icon and is located on every strategy.](/img/react-ex-grad-rollout-edit.png)